npg70/galbreath-old/sources/kintyre-families.md

 * [Margaret McCallum G-](/people/galbraith-margaret-1916.md), d.
 25 Nov 1931 (burns), age 15.  "her adoptive father was Archibald Gillies"

-Illigitable bith with father unknown.
-Not orphaned.
+    ** Not orphaned, but illegitmate birth, with father unknown.
+    ** Mother Mary is listed in Census with Archibald Gillies.
-Middle name is suspect.
-THe official records have "guesses" Not orphaned... mother Mary was around.
+    ** Middle name is suspect.
+THe official records have McMillian, McCallum, and McNair.
-She was a twin!
-Can't find any info
+    ** She was a twin Jeannie!
+Can't find any info however.

 ---